Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Waveguide/grating optical characterization and UV waveguide loss

-We profile beams emitted by the various gratings (Fig. 2c) using a microscope mounted on a vertical motorized translation stage (TRB12CC).
-The stage provides 0.25 $\mu$m unidirectional positioning accuracy and allows us to image emissions at different heights above the trap device.
+We profile beams emitted by the various gratings (Fig. 2c) using a microscope mounted on a vertical motorized translation stage (Newport TRB12CC).
+The stage provides 0.25 \textmu m unidirectional positioning accuracy and allows us to image grating emission at different heights above the trap device.
 The emission was collected through a 0.95 NA objective (Olympus MPLANAPO50x) and imaged onto a scientific CCD camera (Lumenera Infinity 3S-1UR) \cite{mehta2017precise}.
-We optimize the input polarization by monitoring the grating emission angle 50 $\mu$m above the device.
+We optimize the input polarization by monitoring the grating emission angle roughly 50 \textmu m above the device.
 TE polarization emits at a higher angle relative to the normal, owing to the larger effective index in \AlO{} and \SiN{} waveguides.
-We measure a targeting inaccuracy below 2 $\mu$m for wavelengths spanning 375 to 866 nm.
+We measure a targeting inaccuracy below 2 \textmu m for wavelengths spanning 375 to 866 nm.
 In addition, we measure waveguide loss of 1.7(3) dB/cm at $\lambda=397$ nm for quasi-TE modes of single-mode \AlO{} waveguides. \SiN{} propagation losses were similar to those in \cite{mehta2020integrated}.

 We infer a total loss of 33.3 dB (from fiber feedthrough to ion location) at 397 nm in the SW channel from the differential AC Stark shift of the $\Sp \leftrightarrow \ket{3D_{5/2},m_j={+1/2}}$ transition, similar to the measurements presented in Fig.~\ref{fig:SWprofile}.
 To infer the laser power at the ion location, we illuminate the ion with light 10 GHz red-detuned from the $S_{1/2}\leftrightarrow P_{1/2}$ transition, such that the transition shift is dominated by the AC Stark shift of the $\Sp$ level.
 The corresponding laser intensity at the SW antinode is calculated from the $S_{1/2}\leftrightarrow P_{1/2}$ dipole transition strengths, from which the laser power is calculated according to the expression $P_{\mathrm{tot}}=I_0 \pi w_{\mathrm{t}} w_{\mathrm{l}}$.
-The transverse and longitudinal beam waists $w_{\mathrm{t}} = 8.95$ $\mu$m and $w_{\mathrm{l}} = 5.75$ $\mu$m, respectively, are obtained from the beam profile measurements discussed above.
-We compare the inferred total power in the SW with the input power measured before the fiber feedthrough to the vacuum system.
-The total losses include fiber connector losses, fiber-to-chip edge-coupling loss, waveguide loss, MMI loss, grating inefficiency, and fiber-mode concentricity; estimates of these contributions are shown below.
-We find the measured total loss to be $\sim10$ dB higher than accounted for by these contributions.
-Potential delamination in the \AlO{} waveguide despite the in-dicing may possibly account for the additional loss (this is not directly visible in the fabricated samples coated with metals).
+The transverse and longitudinal beam waists $w_{\mathrm{t}} = 8.95$ \textmu m and $w_{\mathrm{l}} = 5.75$ \textmu m, respectively, are obtained from the beam profile measurements discussed above.